dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 $ vue init webpack
 ```

-Note that we're using the Webpack template, which sets up Webpack, hot reloading (allowing us to immediately see changes in the browser without refreshing the page), vue-loader and a few other bits and pieces.
-Let's look at the output from mine and compare:
+Note that we're using the Webpack template, which sets up Webpack, [hot reloading (allowing us to immediately see changes in the browser without refreshing the page)](https://vue-loader.vuejs.org/en/features/hot-reload.html), `vue-loader`, and a few other bits and pieces.
+This is what the output will look like:

 ```
 $ vue init webpack